ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

         }
     ],
     defaultTtl: 20, // The DNS TTL to be applied to DNS responses in seconds.
-    availabilityThreshold: 90 // Board value for providers to compare with };
+    availabilityThreshold: 90 // The Board value for providers to compare with };
 /**
  * Returns index of highest number in array
  */
 const getHighest = (array: number[]): number => array.indexOf(Math.max(...array));
 /**
- * Pick item which highest value in property
+ * Picks item which highest value in property
  */
 const getHighestByProperty = <T>(array: T[], property):T => array[getHighest(array.map(item => item[property]))];
 /**